Skip to main content

 }

-Both matrices must be square N×N with matching dimensions.
-Values are distances in metres and durations in seconds.
-Note that road-network matrices are typically asymmetric (A→B ≠ B→A).
+Both matrices must be square N×N. Values are distances in metres and durations in seconds.
+Road-network matrices are typically asymmetric (A→B ≠ B→A).

 Constraints

-The solver respects these constraints (hard — never violated):
+The solver enforces these constraints (hard — never violated unless explicitly softened):

 ConstraintDescription

-CapacityVehicle load never exceeds capacity on any dimension
+CapacityVehicle load never exceeds capacity on any named dimension

 Time windowsJobs served within their allowed time windows